apples/cpp-tutorial/chapter1.md

 The third method calls the variable's constructor.
 We will learn more about this method later.

+You can also declare multiple variables on one line:

+    int x, y, z;

+This is usually frowned upon for anything more complex, though.

 ### 1.2.2 - Assignment

 Variable can also be reassigned and copied,